Salah1174/CodeAlpha_CPP_BasicFileManager/README.md

 Notes :
 When accessing a Folder write // instead of / in the path
-When moving files write name of file to be moved at end of path
+When moving file , write name of file to be moved at end of path